 The workshops will utilise the principles of Iniva’s in-school learning programme which supports the wellbeing of young people through the encounter with art.
-During this activity, the pupils learn about human rights, read poetry, create their own imaginary characters, write script for the film, and design – together with the artist’s studio and printing team – fabric prints, costumes and masks for their characters.
-They also work with a drama coach and are involved in filming process.
+During this activity, the pupils learn about human rights, read poetry, create their own imaginary characters, write stories around their characters, based on their own experiences of overcoming adversity and design – together with the artist’s studio and printing team – fabric prints, costumes and masks for their characters.
+They also work with a dramaturg and are involved in filming process.

-The children learn a range of new artistic skills and techniques including painting, collage, fabric design, photography, video, poetry, writing and drama.
+The children learn a range of new artistic skills and techniques including painting, collage, fabric design, film, poetry, writing and drama.
+They also learn to research as an artist does and considering 'meaning making' through art making.
 The skills they learn and the emotional experience of working with an artist for a public artwork gives the children a boost of inspiration and curiosity that play a fundamental role for their development.

 After the workshops finish, Shiraz Bayjoo and his studio will produce the final 16 mm filmed video on Kodak film.
 It will be screened in Empire Cinema in Waltham Forest on the 22 June 2019 during Art Night festival – this will contribute to a sense of pride of the young participants.

-As a legacy element of the project, Iniva – together with the artist – will develop a set of learning resources based on the subjects explored during the workshops.
-The teachers can use these resourcesin class to enhance the children’s learning with an artistic angle.
+As a legacy element of the project, Iniva – together with the artist – will develop a set of learning resources based on the subjects explored during the workshops, also for distribution to other schools in the area.
+The teachers can use these resources in class to enhance the children’s learning with an artistic angle.

 We are excited to collaborate with Art Night, Iniva and Shiraz Bayjoo on this project that opens up new ideas and perspectives for young people who might not have had a chance to engage in an artistic process otherwise.